 Secured Funding.
-The company funds a significant amount of inventory on a secured basis with external counterparties as well as with affiliates.
+The company funds a significant amount of inventory on a secured basis, with external counterparties as well as with affiliates, including repurchase agreements, securities loaned and other secured financings.
+The company may also pledge its inventory as collateral for securities borrowed under a securities lending agreement or as collateral for derivative transactions.
 Secured funding is less sensitive to changes in Group Inc. and/or GSI's credit quality than unsecured funding, due to the posting of collateral to lenders.
 Nonetheless, GSI continually analyses the refinancing risk of its secured funding activities, taking into account trade tenors, maturity profiles, counterparty concentrations, collateral eligibility and counterparty rollover probabilities.
 GSI seeks to mitigate its refinancing risk by executing term trades with staggered maturities, diversifying counterparties, raising excess secured funding, and pre-funding residual risk through the GCLA.